cockroachlabs/workshop_labs/serializable-transactions/labs.md

     INDEX alerts_i_idx_3 (id2 ASC, id2_desc ASC, cstatus ASC)
 );

-insert into alerts
+INSERT INTO alerts
-select
+SELECT
 a,
 round(random()*10000)::INT,
 'ALERT_TYPE',
 round(random()*10)::INT,
-concat('STATUS-',round(random()*10)::STRING),
+concat('STATUS-',ROUND(random()*10)::STRING),
 'ADESC',
 round(random()*1000)::INT,
 'ID1_DESCRIPTION',
 round(random()*5000)::INT,
 'ID2_DESCRIPTION',
-now(),
+NOW(),
-now()
+NOW()
-from generate_series(1,1000000) as a;
+FROM generate_series(1,1000000) AS a;
 ```

 You should now be ready to run the various scenarios to run the demos covered by the presentation.
 Below, I will describe the setup, transactions, and number of threads used to simulate the various scenarios.
-With this, you should be able to use the JMETER setup, generate the test code, or use another test tool to drive the cluster and experiment with serializable transactions.
+With this, you should be able to use the JMeter setup, generate the test code, or use another test tool to drive the cluster and experiment with serializable transactions.

 ## LAB TEST Scenarios